Reach Honorship Program Overview

 - Be a graduating high school senior in Burbank or Los Angeles County.
 Animation applicants must be a high school senior in the United States.

 - Have a minimum cumulative GPA of 3.0 upon graduation

 - Plan to attend an accredited four-year college or university

 - Be passionate about a career in the business of entertainment or animation

 - Have effective verbal and written communication skills

-The 2020 Reach Honorship application process is now closed.
-Please check back in November to apply for the 2021 Reach Honorship.
+The 2021 Reach Honorship application process is now open.
+Please submit your application by Monday, February 22, to be considered for the 2021 term.